-What You Need To Know Before You DIY Your Wedding Invitations
+What You Need to Know Before You Decide to Create Your Own Wedding Invitations

 We love a great craft project, and we'll proudly DIY just about anything related to the wedding, but there are a few details you should take into consideration before you sign up for the ambitious act of creating your own wedding invitations.
 While it's a fun project to take on if you're crafty, the costs and time spent can add up quickly.
 Should you decide it's worth the time and effort, our best advice is to make friends with your printers and really do your homework in a timely manner so you don't accidentally forget to provide any info or run out of time to get these precious invites in the mail.
 Here's some insider info from the "been there, DIY'd that" pros.